quasi-coherent/multipart-write/README.md

 `Sink` is a useful API, but it is just that--a sink.
 The end of a stream.
-It's useful to have the backpressure mechanism that `poll_ready`/`start_send` enables, and it's nice to have the flexibility that the shape of it provides in what kinds of things you can forward to it.
+It's useful to have the backpressure mechanism that `poll_ready`/`start_send` enables, and it's nice to have the flexibility that the shape of it provides in what kinds of things you can forward to it, but it would be nice to use as an intermediate stage in a stream transformation, like a more powerful [`StreamExt::buffered`][buffered].

 The idea for `MultipartWrite` is to:
 1. Have the same desirable properies as `Sink`.